parcel-bundler/website/src/features/code-splitting.md

   key: Code Splitting
   title: ✂️ Code Splitting
   order: 2
-summary: Load code as you need it (and only if you need it)
+summary: Load code as you need it (if you need it)
 ---

 Parcel supports zero configuration code splitting out of the box.
 This allows you to split your application code into separate bundles which can be loaded on demand, which means smaller initial bundle sizes and faster load times.
-As the user navigates around in your application and modules are required, Parcel automatically takes care of loading child bundles on demand.
+As the user navigates around in your application and modules are required, you can load child bundles on demand.

 Code splitting is controlled by use of the dynamic `import()` syntax, which works like a hybrid of the normal `import` statement and the `require` function, but returns a Promise.
 This means that the module can be loaded asynchronously.